fatalfeel/tb_faster_rcnn/README.md

 - https://drive.google.com/file/d/1cWgVyKYmAA8TxtVWQEdURvKGWK-DnWyt
 - Copy to ./checkpoint & Rename to model-last.pt
 - Pretrained meanAP is 0.7653 at 31 epochs

+# Tutorial to data preparation
+- You can add [class name] in CATEGORY_TO_LABEL_DICT of voc2007.py
+- [class name] under "name" tag in ./data/VOCdevkit/VOC2007/Annotations/*.xml
+- sudo apt install libxcb-xinerama0 && pip3 install labelImg && labelImg then edit image label
+- Tag format expain in [VOC2007](https://towardsdatascience.com/coco-data-format-for-object-detection-a4c5eaf518c5)

+# Train skill
+- Minimum loss not indicate high accuracy
+- WEIGHT_DECAY avoid too fit.
+The bigger weight, the more attenuation
+- UPDATE_LR_FREQ is learning rate attenuation times in each epoch
+- If your hard disk big enough set NUM_SAVE_EPOCH_FREQ = 1
+- Rename 10~30 checkpoint one after one to model-last.pt and run eval.py to get the maximum meanAP and minimum loss

 ## Web site
 - http://fatalfeel.blogspot.com/2013/12/faster-rcnn-in-pytorch.html